nodeca/nodeca/docs/dev-manuals/readme.md

 Code documentation should be written in format of [PDoc](http://pdoc.com).
 See [PDoc Syntax](http://pdoc.org/syntax.html) for details about it.

+**NOTICE**
+The rules stated in this document override rules stated in the above documents if there is a conflict.

+### Hashes

+Keep the hash keys tight with no whitespace before or after them.
+Use one space after each comma.

+    # Good
+    {color: 'blue', part: hat}

+    # Bad
+    { color: 'blue', part: hat}
+    { color: 'blue', part: hat }
+    {color: 'blue',part: hat}

+Large hashes should be broken up so each key is on one line.
+This is also useful for hashes that are changed often, git can track a single key change easily since it's on a single line.

+    # Good
+    issue_attributes = {
+      subject: 'Code standards',
+      description: 'Bar'
+    }

+    # Good, passing a hash style
+    issue_attributes({
+      subject: 'Code standards',
+      description: 'Bar'
+    })

+    # Bad
+    issue_attributes = {
+    subject: 'Code standards',
+    description: 'Bar'
+    }

+    issue_attributes = {
+      subject: 'Code standards', description: 'Bar'
+    }

+    issue_attributes = {
+                        subject: 'Code standards',
+                        description: 'Bar'
+    }

+Avoid trying to line up anything more than the start of the keys.
+They can look nice but cause the entire hash to be reformatted whenever a key grows.
+This makes tools like git blame more difficult to use and track what happened.

+    # Before
+    issue_attributes = {
+      subject:     'Code standards',
+      description: 'Bar'
+    }

+    # After, notice how the change was to the first key but the second one also
+    # had to be changed to be reformatted.
+    issue_attributes = {
+      subject_was_extended: 'Code standards',
+      description:          'Bar'
+    }

+### Commenting

 You should document ANY method|property that might be reached from the outside.
 You may want to mark property as _protected_, but make sure to document it in order to avoid any collisions and misunderstandings.
 E.g.: